Show your support for the SEA Discovery Center by volunteering!

-Volunteer orientations are held the 1st Saturday of each month .
-The class starts at 10:00 a.m. and will last between one to two hours.
+Volunteer orientations are held the 1st Saturday of each month.
+The class starts at 10:00 a.m. and lasts up to two hours.
 Both new and prospective volunteers are encouraged to attend.
 These classes provide an overview of marine life and the volunteer activities.

 If you are interested in the next class, please contact Lauren Kemper at Lauren.Kemper@wwu.edu

-Background: No specific background is required to volunteer at the Marine Science Center.
+Background: No specific background is required to volunteer at the SEA Discovery Center.
 We will teach you everything you need to know.